• Train

 Model Weights

-Weights and cfg (or configuration) files can be downloaded from the website of the original creator of YOLOv3: https://pjreddie.com/darknet/yolo.
+Weights and cfg (or configuration) files are downloadable from the website of the original creator of YOLOv3.
 Download the model weights and place them into your current directory with the filename “yolov3.weights.”.
-You can also (more easily) use YOLO’s COCO pretrained weights by initializing the model with model = YOLOv3().
+You can also (more easily) use YOLO’s COCO pre-trained weights by initializing the model with model = YOLOv3().

-Using COCO’s pre-trained weights means that you can only use YOLO for object detection with any of the 80 pretrained classes that come with the COCO dataset.
+Using COCO’s pre-trained weights means that you can use YOLO for object detection with the 80 pre-trained classes that come with the COCO dataset.
 This is a good option for beginners because it requires the least amount of new code and customization.

 'person', 'bicycle', 'car', 'motorcycle', 'airplane', 'bus', 'train', 'truck', 'boat', 'traffic light', 'fire hydrant', 'stop sign', 'parking meter', 'bench', 'bird', 'cat', 'dog', 'horse', 'sheep', 'cow', 'elephant', 'bear', 'zebra', 'giraffe', 'backpack', 'umbrella', 'handbag', 'tie', 'suitcase', 'frisbee', 'skis','snowboard', 'sports ball', 'kite', 'baseball bat', 'baseball glove', 'skateboard', 'surfboard', 'tennis racket', 'bottle', 'wine glass', 'cup', 'fork', 'knife', 'spoon', 'bowl', 'banana', 'apple', 'sandwich', 'orange', 'broccoli', 'carrot', 'hot dog', 'pizza', 'donut', 'cake', 'chair', 'couch', 'potted plant', 'bed', 'dining table', 'toilet', 'tv', 'laptop', 'mouse', 'remote', 'keyboard', 'cell phone', 'microwave', 'oven', 'toaster', 'sink', 'refrigerator', 'book', 'clock', 'vase', 'scissors', 'teddy bear', 'hair drier', 'toothbrush'